Student Mental Health and Wellbeing Service

 - A confidential service to students needing support for a range of difficulties related to wellbeing and mental health.

-- Our therapists are trained in a range of therapeutic modalities such as Cognitive Behavioural Therapy (CBT), Eye Movement Desensitization Reprocessing (EMDR), Comprehensive Resource Model (CRM), Compassion Focused Therapy (CFT), Psychodynamic approaches, and others.
+- Our therapists are trained in a range of therapeutic modalities such as Cognitive Behavioural Therapy (CBT), Eye Movement Desensitization Reprocessing (EMDR), Comprehensive Resource Model (CRM), Compassion Focused Therapy (CFT), Psychodynamic approaches, Yoga for Mental Health and others.

 - Our service is trauma informed in its approach.
 We offer one-to-one sessions, groups and workshops and we offer these services both online and in person.

 - Our therapists tailor their therapeutic approaches to work within a brief therapy framework and within the context of Higher Education.

 - Our team of therapists consist of Psychotherapists, Integrative Counsellors, Psychologists, Mentors and trainee psychotherapists and psychologists.
 All are registered with one or more of the following professional bodies: HCPC, BACP, UKCP, BABCP as well as other specific bodies pertaining to their professional backgrounds.

 - We provide specialist support to the Black student community in the form of an in-house Specialist Black Student Therapist.